Making sure your body has enough zinc may not be as simple as eating foods rich in the mineral.

 The metals often accumulate in your brain or bones.
 But, before they do that, heavy metals interfere with essential minerals, including zinc.
 Heavy metals can block your body's absorption or use of the minerals.
 (57)

-BioActive Carbon can help remove harmful, inorganic heavy metals.
-This unique carbon can enter your cells — including in your brain — to clear away toxins like mercury and cadmium.
-BioActive Carbon also helps balance zinc and other minerals in your body.
+Binders can help remove harmful, inorganic heavy metals.
+They may help clear away toxins like mercury and cadmium and also help balance zinc and other minerals in your body.
 (58, 59)

 Additionally, if you have heavy metal contamination from parasites, a parasite cleanse will help reduce your heavy metal body burden.